 According to the community, developing digital skills is a shared responsibility between CU and each community member.

 - Public consultation report

-Guylaine Beaudry, VP Digital Strategy and University Librarian
+Guylaine Beaudry, University Librarian

-Anne Whitelaw, Interim Provost & VP Academic
+Anne Whitelaw, Provost & VP Academic

 Carolina Willsher, Associate Vice-President Human Resources

 Nadia Hardy, Interim Deputy Provost, Faculty Development and Inclusion